Cupprum/git-render/post.md

 # A simple way of visualizing git repository evolution.

-Some time ago, a new colleague joined our department and started working on a platform our department provides.
+Some time ago, a new colleague joined our department and started working on a platform we provide.
 During his initial days, I noticed he was using an interactive Python shell to create [treemap](https://en.wikipedia.org/wiki/Treemapping) visualizations of the project's git history.

 ### The visualizations looked something like this.
 ![Unity catalog basic visualization](pictures/git_render_unity_catalog_basic.png)